-At Mill Hill, Chemistry, like all the sciences, is taught as a separate subject from Year 9.
-It is compulsory until the end of year 11, and around 50 pupils study Chemistry to Advanced level.
+At Mill Hill, Chemistry, like all the sciences, is taught as a separate subject from Year 9 by experienced subject specialists.
+It is compulsory until the end of year 11 with a large proportion of pupils going on to study Chemistry at Advanced level.
 Chemistry is taught almost exclusively in specialist laboratories, a practice which allows continued emphasis on the practical nature of the subject through teacher demonstrations and, predominantly, through the medium of class practical work.
 The department is housed in a suite of purpose built laboratories.
 There are currently three fully equipped laboratories and one lecture style laboratory.

 Years 9, 10 & 11